ADVOCACY

 Youth Art Month is carried out entirely by volunteers.
 TAEA is proud to be a part of the call to advocate for the Arts in TN.
 Our Youth Art Month Chair, Shatara Ferguson Brooks, organizes and leads our state's efforts to recognize the importance of the Arts in our schools.

-We know that everyday as art educators, you advocate for the Arts in your schools.
-Youth Art Month may only be during the month of March, but the need for the Arts is year-long.
+We know that every day, as art educators, you advocate for the Arts in your schools.
+Youth Art Month may only be in March, but the need for the Arts is year-round.

-Contact your local officials to let them know the importance of Art in our schools and the lives of our students.
+Contact your local officials to let them know the importance of Art in our schools and in our students' lives.

 https://www.tn.gov/main/section/elected-officials